 Increases Work Place Productivity:

-Since laser printers have a fast printing speed, they increase productivity at workplace by reducing the time taken to print official reports and documents.
+Since laser printers have a fast printing speed, they increase productivity in the workplace by reducing the time taken to print official reports and documents.

-Laser printers have a greater paper input capacity than inkjet and dot matrix.
+Laser printers have a greater paper input capacity than inkjet and dot matrices.

 Cost Per Page:

 Although laser printers are generally more expensive than other types, they prove their cost efficiency over the course of time.
-In the long term, laser printers prove themselves to be a very cost-efficient solution as compared to dot matrix or inkjet.
-The cost per page printed is relatively low thus making them a cheap yet highly useful printer.
+In the long term, laser printers prove to be a very cost-efficient solution compared to dot matrix or inkjet.
+The cost per page printed is relatively low, thus making them a cheap yet highly useful printer.

-As the title reads, laser printers do not make any noise at all while printing as compared to dot matrix printers which make huge screech like sounds while printing.
+As the title reads, laser printers do not make any noise while printing compared to dot matrix printers, which make huge screech-like sounds while printing.